Panhard PL 17: Model history

-From the 1964 model year, the letters PL were dropped; this approximately coincided with the takeover the company by Citroën.
+From the 1964 model year, the letters PL were dropped; this approximately coincided with the completed takeover the company by Citroën.
 Other names were lightly changed as well, with the addition of a "B" (for Berline) and "BT" for the Tigre model.
 The luxurious Grand Standing version was replaced by the "Relmax".
 The car also underwent a slight facelift, losing the chrome unibrow at the front.